 If you want to see the Rhein at one of it’s most spectacular parts, then you should also check out Stein Am Rhein and Rhine Falls.

 4. Go to the Zoo

 The Zoo is one of the best Basel day trips for families, especially with young children.
 Basel Zoo occupies 11 fairly inconspicuous hectares of space just south of the city centre.
 They have a great range of animals – big cats (including snow leopards!), rhinos, hippos, elephants, a monkey house, aviary, aquarium, vivarium… and more.
 It runs breeding programmes for 5 species of animals and is involved with breeding programmes for a further 35 more, as well as being involved with various international conservation projects.
 It opened in 1874 and is run as a charitable initiative, with all operating profit used to keep the zoo going.

 Side note: The people of Basel really love their zoo and in the course of writing this article, I found out a little more why.

-If you have kids or just enjoy animal parks (as we do!), then the Tierpark Lange Erlen is another animal park that has more native Swiss and European animals, but is completely free entry.
+If you have kids or just enjoy animal parks (as we do!), then the Tierpark Lange Erlen is another animal park that has more native Swiss and European animals but is completely free to visit.
 It is a great Basel visit for those on a tight budget, as you can also take a walk along the Wiese river there.

 5. Roman ruins